rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 ### Levels Backlog

-PROTIP: The hierarchy of levels (Team, Program, and Portfolio):
+PROTIP: The hierarchy of levels (Team, Program, Value Stream, and Portfolio):

 0. <a href="http://www.scaledagileframework.com/portfolio-backlog/" target="_blank">Portfolio Backlog</a>
-of <a href="http://www.scaledagileframework.com/epic/" target="_blank">Business and Enabler Epics</a>
+(within the largest of businesses) of <a href="http://www.scaledagileframework.com/epic/" target="_blank">Business</a> and
+<a href="http://www.scaledagileframework.com/enabler-epic/" target="_blank">Enabler Epics</a>
-in the Portfolio Kanban addressing Strategic Themes
+in the Portfolio Kanban addressing Strategic Themes connected to the Enterprise Business Strategy.

-0. <a href="http://www.scaledagileframework.com/program-and-value-stream-backlogs/" target="_blank">Value Stream Backlog</a>
+0. <a href="http://www.scaledagileframework.com/program-and-value-stream-backlogs/" target="_blank">Value Stream Backlog</a> (for larger organizations)

 0. <a href="http://www.scaledagileframework.com/program-and-value-stream-backlogs/" target="_blank">Program Backlog</a> of User Stories?